Pelophylax caralitanus: Ecology

 This is an aqueous species of frog which spends the main part of its life in fresh water locations with plentiful vegetation.

 The tadpoles are herbivorous and feed on algae while the diet of the adult frog consists largely of insects and other aqueous invertebrates and their larvae; this is sometimes supplemented by the consumption of tadpoles.

 Status

 This frog is the largest edible frog native to Turkey and is collected for food, being exported commercially to France, Italy and Switzerland.
 It is also threatened by water extraction and loss of habitat, with several dams being planned to provide drinking water and crop irrigation.
-It is however present in two protected areas, Lake Kovada National Park and Lake Beyşehir National Park.
-The International Union for Conservation of Nature has assessed its conservation status as being near-threatened.
+It is however present in protected areas, including Lake Kovada National Park, Lake Beyşehir National Park and Gölcuk Lake Nature Park.
+The IUCN has assessed its conservation status as being threatened, a vulnerable species.